Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Kos and guesthouses

 Here’s the local option, and if you’re Indonesian like me, it might be your best-value move.
 A kos is a locally rented room, usually simple, usually with a private bathroom and AC, and often just IDR 2 to 5 million a month.
 You won’t get a pool or an infinity view, but you’ll get a clean, functional base for a fraction of the price of anything marketed at foreigners.
-Guesthouses sit a step up, a bit more comfort, still far cheaper than a villa, and they’re the option most budget-conscious nomads actually end up in.
+Guesthouses sit a step up, a bit more comfort, yet still far cheaper than a villa, and they’re the option most budget-conscious digital nomads end up in.

 Note: If you’re a foreign passport holder, the kos route is largely off the table.
 Badung regency (which covers Canggu, Seminyak, Kerobokan and Kuta) prohibits foreigners from staying in kos-licensed properties, and enforcement has tightened.